-Milan (Milano), one of Europe's richest cities, is known for stylish shops, galleries, and restaurants and has a faster pace of life than most Italian cities.
+Milan (Milano), one of Europe's wealthiest cities, is known for stylish shops, galleries, and restaurants and has a faster pace of life than most Italian cities.
 It also has a rich artistic and cultural heritage.
 Its Gothic Duomo, with its beautiful marble facade, is magnificent.
-Da Vinci's painting of The Last Supper is one of Milan's top attractions and La Scala is one of the world's most famous opera houses
+Da Vinci's painting of The Last Supper is one of Milan's top attractions and La Scala is one of the world's most famous opera houses.

 Perugia, in central Italy's Umbria region, is a very cosmopolitan city and home to two universities.
 It hosts a world-famous jazz festival in the summer and its University for Foreigners is a great place to learn Italian.
 It's a walled city on a hilltop with great views over the valley and has several important monuments and a good central square.
-Its history goes back to the ninth century BC.
+Its history goes back to the ninth century BCE.

 If you've seen the top sights in Italy's big cities or prefer to travel to smaller cities with fewer tourists, consider these recommendations for less-visited but interesting Italian cities.